ssokolow/gvrun/README.md

 # Features

- * Written in [Vala](https://live.gnome.org/Vala) for easy maintenance without the weight of a non-native language like [Python](http://www.python.org/).
- * Supports remaining resident in memory for responsiveness to global hotkeys in the face of heavy system load.
- * Requires no manual file associations.
-Uses `xdg-open` for non-executables.
+ * Just Works™ wherever feasible.
    * Resolves `~` and `~user` in paths.
+   * Respects your desktop's settings for opening files and URLs by using `xdg-open`.
- * Runs commands in your preferred shell so script snippets just work.
+   * Executes shell script snippets in your preferred shell via `$SHELL`.
- * Supports taking input on the command line to act as a backend for address bar widgets in IceWM, AwesomeWM, etc.
+ * Can be used as a backend by other GUIs such as the IceWM and AwesomeWM address bar widgets.
+Just pass the command as an argument.
+ * Stays resident and does its own global hotkey-binding for better responsiveness than gmrun when the system is heavily loaded.
+ * Lightweight and fast.
+Written in [Vala](https://live.gnome.org/Vala) for easy maintenance without the weight of a non-native language like [Python](http://www.python.org/).
+ * Minimal dependencies.
+Requires only GTK+, [Libgee](https://live.gnome.org/Libgee), and Xlib for keybinding.
+ * Clean, well-commented source.
+Useful as a reference example for how to accomplish quite a few common tasks with the Glib API.
  * **(Pending)** Auto-completion not confused by hidden files and directories.
  * **(Pending)** Notification of non-success exit conditions via libnotify.

-At present, it's in an early stage of development, so the following caveats apply:
+**Note:** At present, it's in an early stage of development, so the following caveats apply:

  * Auto-completion and command history haven't been implemented yet.
  * "Run in Terminal" is incomplete.
  * I haven't set up any kind of config parsing yet, so all configuration values are currently hard-coded.
- * I haven't figured out how to test for POSIX vs. Win32 from Vala, so `%COMSPEC%` will be ignored in favor of `%SHELL%` if you get it built on Windows.
+ * I haven't figured out how to test for POSIX vs. Win32 from Vala so, if you get it building on Windows, it'll ignore `%COMSPEC%` in favor of `%SHELL%`.

 If you still want to try it, it requires GTK+ 3.x (2.x may work if the Makefile is adjusted but is untested) and libgee.